Snow Blowers

 Is a 30 Inch Snowblower Too Large

-Is a 30 Inch Snowblower Too LargeIs a 30 inch snowblower too large?
-This is a common question from many of our readers and so we decided to try to answer the question.
+Is a 30 Inch Snowblower Too LargeIs a 30-inch snowblower too large?
+Many of our readers ask this question, so we decided to try to answer it.
 The quick answer is no, not at all.
-However there are some considerations that you may want to think about when you make the purchase of any snow blower when it comes to size.
-Larger snow blowers do take a lot of room and you may not be able to fit your car, your snow blower and other home tools into your garage.
+However, there are some considerations when it comes to size that you may want to think about when you make the purchase of any snow blower.
+Larger snow blowers do take a lot of room, and you may not be able to fit your car, your snow blower, and other home tools into your garage.

-We have used a small 24 inch machine for the past 20 years.
-We have a standard two car width driveway of average length and we live in what some people would call the snow belt.
-This machine in terms of size has worked well for me over the years and it might take me 15 minutes on a heavy snow day to clear my driveway!
-If we were replacing it, here is our list of what we would consider as part of our purchasing decision when it comes to how big a machine we would buy.
+We have used a small 24-inch machine for the past 20 years.
+We have a standard two-car width driveway of average length and live in what some people would call the snow belt.
+This machine, in terms of size, has worked well for me over the years, and it might take me 15 minutes on a heavy snow day to clear my driveway!
+If we were replacing it, here is our list of what we would consider as part of our purchasing decision regarding how big a machine we would buy.

 Is a 30 Inch Snowblower Too Large